The European market potential for software development services

 Software is a set of data, instructions or programs that tell a computer what to do.
-The 3 main types of software are:
+The 3 main types are:

 Providing software development services is a key segment within IT outsourcing (ITO).
-As a software development service provider, you can offer a complete package of SDLC services or any number of individual services such as coding or testing.
+You can offer a complete package of SDLC services or any number of individual services.

 - Look at your SDLC and software development methodology and clearly define what you can offer based on your capacity, expertise, experience and strong references.

 - If you focus on software testing, see our study on software testing services.

 2. What makes Europe an interesting market for software development services?